 Once you have a list of all target domains (either from the original source list OR through name to domain), enrich all of your target titles.
 This will enrich for ALL companies (not just who you already have in Salesforce or your Marketing Automation Platform).
 You can rename this output and call it something like <event_name>_prospects_<date>.

 Step 3.
 Run your Marketing and Sales Campaigns

-Now that you have a list of target accounts and contacts, you can track how engaged they are and are aligned with Sales on who are net new prospects vs. existing - it’s time to kick off your pre-event efforts.
+Now that you have a list of target accounts and contacts, you can track how engaged they are and are aligned with Sales on who are net new prospects vs. existing, and proceed to kicking off your pre-event efforts.

-For example say you want to push the list of companies attending the show and are already engaged with you into a SalesForce campaign.
+For example, say you want to push the list of companies attending the show and are already engaged with you in a Salesforce campaign.
 This campaign may be used by your BDR/SDR team to try and setup appointments.
-To do this simply create a new Flow in CaliberMind using Create/Update records in Salesforce - and send it the list we created in Step 1.
+To do this, simply create a new Flow in CaliberMind using Create/Update records in Salesforce and send it the list we created in Step 1.